Interaction of light with subwavelength particles: Revealing the physics of the electric dipole moment in the classical

 The solution obtained is trivial for electric field with the net zero total field $\vec E$ everywhere in space, as shown in Fig.~\ref{Fig1}~(c).
 This solution demonstrates the evident failure of the scattering current approach for description of such type of source-free scattered fields.

 The failure of the scattering current approach for description of scattered fields comes from its limitation to electrodynamic formulation where any electromagnetic fields must have sources in terms of their currents.
 By rejecting source-free fields, the scattering current approach naturally fails for complete description of scattering problems where free incident fields are used.
-To be fully compliant with the electrodynamic formulation, the scattering current approach must eliminate the use of free fields, including the incident one.
-This requires Eq.~(\ref{Maxwell1}) to be rewritten as follows:
+To be fully compliant with the electrodynamic formulation, the scattering current approach must eliminate the use of any free fields, including the incident one.
+This requires Eq.~(\ref{Maxwell1}) to be rewritten for the total electric field: